-At the end of the year, Bonum Bank had EUR 255 (255) million outstanding in an unsecured senior loan issued as part of its EUR 750 million bond programme.
-Of the bank's EUR 250 million certificate of deposit programme, EUR 29.0 (67.3) million was outstanding at the end of the review period.
-In addition, Bonum Bank has a EUR 22.3 million loan programme with the Nordic Investment Bank (NIB).
-At the end of the financial period, Bonum Bank had a total of EUR 78.4 (128.4) million in TLTRO III funding from the European Central Bank.
+At the end of the year, Bonum Bank had EUR 170 (255) million outstanding in an unsecured senior loan issued as part of its EUR 750 million bond programme.
+Of the bank's EUR 250 million certificate of deposit programme, EUR 15 (29) million was outstanding at the end of the review period.